jphamgithub/a_path_to_everything/README.md

             - Once you learn what you eat, the differences of macros in ground chicken and chicken breast or you learn how damn low calorie shrimp is... it's time to strength train.
             - You should watch Will Tennyson's video on survival guide at the gym: "Beginner's Gym Survival Guide"
             - Watch it, enjoy his jokes, and if it's confusing.
 Consider a coach.
 Accountability is the only thing that will... keep you accountable.

+### Workout Routines
+- OK so you're busy as F. Right?
+And you're kind of lazy?
+Well, I've done all the workouts imaginable.
+I did F45, Orange Theory.
+I did Army Basic training lol.
+I did a handful of marathons, and I did probably a half marathon every month for two years at one point.
+I ran 4-10 miles per day for many years.
+I did a lot of extremes.
+I wasn't balanced.
+The fitness industry is overwhelming.
+Absolutely overwhelming.
+- I think you should keep it simple.
+Walk 10,000 steps per day.
+Lift 3-4 times a week.
+The way I think of it is this.
+You're busy.
+- Routine 2

 - Biking to work
   - I biked to work for 5 years in Boston and it was the best years.